-Fans of crime shows and medical dramas on television and the big screen oftentimes are presented with forensics investigators and medical examiners successfully striving to identify the cause of death in even the most complicated of situations.
+Fans of crime shows and medical dramas on television and the big screen oftentimes are presented with forensic investigators and medical examiners successfully striving to identify the cause of death in even the most complicated of situations.
 In some such television or picture shows, the entire affair may be dedicated to discovering how someone died in the opening credits.
 No matter the scenario, the sleuths in entertainment always seem to neatly resolve the situation in an hour or two.
-Such is not the case real life.
+Such is not the case in real life.
 Medical examiner’s offices in Southern California and elsewhere are replete with examples of cases in which the cause of death was not discovered.
 This raises an understandable question of happens if a cause of death is not found.

 Overview of Forensics Investigation and Autopsy Processes

 Before diving into what happens is not cause of death is found, a basic understanding of the forensics investigatory and autopsy processes is important.
 Following a hypothetical case is the best way to understand what happens when an individual dies under circumstances and in a manner when the cause of death cannot readily be ascertained.
 A scenario involving a person who dies but whose remains are not promptly discovered is illustrative.
 This oftentimes is referred to as an unattended death or an undiscovered death.
 The understandably shocking reality is that there are instances in which a person’s death (by any number of means) remains undiscovered for days, weeks, or even months.

 When the remains of a person who died an unattended death is discovered, police or sheriff investigators are called to the scene, along with the county coroner.
 After securing the scene, they begin an examination of the remains and the overall area to gather evidence.
 They are tasked with the initial objective of ascertaining whether evidence exists that a crime was committed, that the person died as a result of homicide.